offroadlabs/nextjs-docker-github-autodeployer/readme.md

      ```
      https://example.com/webhook/
      ```
-   - This URL corresponds to the domain defined in the `APP_DOMAIN` variable followed by the path defined in `WEBHOOK_PATH`.
+   - This URL corresponds to the domain defined in the `APP_DOMAIN` variable followed by the path defined in `APP_WEBHOOK_PATH`.

 4. **Choose the content type**: